Children's Aid: History

 The program was controversial, as some abolitionists viewed it as a form of slavery, while pro-slavery advocates saw it part of the abolitionist movement, since the labor provided by the children made slaves unnecessary.
 Some Catholics deemed the program to be anti-Catholic, since a significant percentage of poor children in Manhattan were Irish Catholic, and would be raised outside of their faith once transported into the interior of the country.
-In response, the Archdiocese of New York upgraded their own child-welfare programs, improving the parochial school system, building more Catholic orphanages, and creating a 114-acre (46-hectare) training center on farmland in the Bronx, which they called the Catholic Protectory.
+Growing concerns over the movement being a front for Protestant proselytizing among poor, immigrant, predominately Catholic children resulted in the Society narrowing its placements to exclusively Protestant white children by the 1890s.
+In response, the Archdiocese of New York also upgraded their own child-welfare programs, improving the parochial school system, building more Catholic orphanages, and creating a 114-acre (46-hectare) training center on farmland in the Bronx, which they called the Catholic Protectory.

 From 1854 to the last train in 1929, more than 200,000 children rode the "Orphan Train" to new lives.
 The Orphan Train Heritage Society maintains an archive of riders' stories.
 The National Orphan Train Museum in Concordia, Kansas maintains records and also houses a research facility.